-This ACP complies with the terms of Lease OCS-P 0565 between Invenergy and the Bureau of Ocean Energy Management (BOEM).
-Development of Lease OCS-P 0565 will follow the requirements of offshore renewable energy and alternate use regulations at 30 Code of Federal Regulations Part 585 as well as other applicable statutes and regulations in existence.
-Invenergy will also ensure the ACP is consistent with pending guidance from the California Energy Commission through their forthcoming permitting roadmap.
+The ACP complies with the terms of Lease OCS-P 0565 between Invenergy and the Bureau of Ocean Energy Management (BOEM).
+Development of Lease OCS-P 0565 will follow the requirements of offshore renewable energy and alternate use regulations at 30 Code of Federal Regulations Part 585 and other applicable statutes and regulations in existence.
+Invenergy will also see that the ACP is consistent with pending guidance from the California Energy Commission through their forthcoming permitting roadmap.